electionanalysis/nyt-election-2020-analysis/README.md

 This repo scrapes plots the NYT 2020 election data from any state, with time on the X axis and ratio of D/R votes on the Y axis.
 Based on https://threadreaderapp.com/thread/1325592112428163072.html

+## All races data
+Added a quick script that returns the timeseries data for all races tracked by the NYT.

 ## Quickstart

 Prerequisites: Python 3